shikhargupta24/shikhargupta24.github.io/README.md

-Click new again on the left side menu where the table are beneath the selected database and add a table named events. toggle the sql button and add the create table code for the events table. after ward, to add in the data values, go on the events table and back to the sql button then copy and paste the INSERT data values then click go. all of this code is found in the crudtables.sql
+Click new again on the left side menu where the table are beneath the selected database and add a table named events. toggle the sql button and add the create table code for the events table. after ward, to add in the data values, go on the events table and back to the sql button then copy and paste the INSERT data values then click go. all of this code is found in the crudtables.sql.
 Going by order of the the Names Keith,Rueh,Shikhar its a 40/40/20 split.